 The BIFS application process will occur in two stages: 1) concept proposal submission and 2) full proposal development.
 This RFP is to solicit concept proposals.
-After concept proposal review and scoring is complete, OPCA will select up to three applicants to develop full proposals, which includes a detailed workplan, budget, budget justification, and letters of support.
+After concept proposal review and scoring is complete, OPCA will select up to three applicants to develop full proposals, which include a detailed workplan, budget, budget justification, and letters of support.
+This RFP outlines requirements for both concept proposals and full proposals.
 We anticipate funding one proposal at the full \$1 million.
 Prior to full proposal development, OPCA scientists will meet with the selected applicants to discuss reviewer comments as part of a pre-project consultation.